 Subfloor Repair or Replacement

-If the subfloor has water damage or is uneven, it will need to be repaired or replaced before the new flooring is installed.
+If the subfloor has water damage or is uneven, it must be repaired or replaced before the new flooring is installed.
 This can cost anywhere from $1.50–$7.00 per square foot.

 Underlay

 Thinner laminate needs a layer of underlayment to reduce noise and cushion the walking surface.
-There are different underlayment types and thicknesses, but all options usually cost between $30 and $50 per roll.
+Different underlayment types and thicknesses are available, but options usually range from $30–$50 per 100-square-foot roll.
 To make the floor more water-resistant in bathrooms and basements, you may need a separate moisture barrier for approximately $35 per roll.
 Installing underlayment increases your overall labor costs.

 DIY vs. Professional Laminate Flooring Installation